timohuennebeck/alia/README.md

 ## `What Issue Is Alia Solving?`
-Alia was created to solve one of the biggest problems one might face as a remote worker - feeling left out.
-This application aims to solve this long-existing issue through combining team management tools with social media - leaving out the like button which avoids people to keep checking their posts.
+Alia was created to solve one of the `biggest problems` one might face as a remote worker - feeling left out.
+This application aims to solve this long-existing issue through `combining team management tools with social media` - leaving out the like button which avoids people to keep checking their posts.

 Don't make people feel isolated.
-Make them feel appreciated! 🌻
+Make them feel `appreciated`! 🌻

 <br />